|

 Solo Women RV contains affiliate links and participates in the Amazon Services LLC Associates Program.
 If you make a purchase using one of these links, I may make a commission at no extra cost to you.
 Read my disclaimer for more information.

+You’re reading this blog post.
+I had to write it.
+Freelance writing is one way I make a living to support my RV travels.
 I am the author of two books, one of which is still in print and earns me royalties twice a year.
 Check it out below!
 I wrote this book several years ago and it still earns me money, even though I’m not doing much to promote it.
+(Although showing up on many banned book lists has helped keep it in the public eye.)
 Writing books can be a great way to make money for RV travel because once the initial work is done, you can earn passive income.
 (Although I will say, writing a book is a lot of work!)

 I also will occasionally write for business clients or for other magazines or blogs.
 I used to do this much more–in fact, I spent 10 years as a full-time freelance writer.
 These days, I write less, but I will sometimes pick up writing contracts.
 This can be a lucrative business, especially if you niche down and develop a good consistent group of clients.